SoftFever/OrcaSlicer/README.md

 - [MicrosoftEdgeWebView2RuntimeInstallerX64](https://github.com/SoftFever/OrcaSlicer/releases/download/v1.0.10-sf2/MicrosoftEdgeWebView2RuntimeInstallerX64.exe)
 - [vcredist2019_x64](https://github.com/SoftFever/OrcaSlicer/releases/download/v1.0.10-sf2/vcredist2019_x64.exe)

-## 3. BambuStudio use G2/G3 commands by default.
+## 3. OrcaSlicer use G2/G3 commands by default.
 You need to turn on ARC support in your printer's firmware use with this slicer.
 - For Voron and any Klipper based printers:
 You can enable gcode_arcs(G2/G3) support by adding following section into you printer.cfg file:
 ```